Juozas Vitkus: Remembrance

 The Presidium of the Union of Lithuanian Freedom Fighters in 1949 awarded Vitkus the title of freedom fighter-warrior, and was awarded the Cross of Freedom Fighters, 1st degree.
 In independent Lithuania in 1997, via the president's decree, Vitkus was also awarded the Order of the Cross of Vytis, 1st degree.
 In 1998 he was awarded the rank of colonel.
 An engineering battalion in Kaunas, as well as some streets in Vilnius and Kaunas are named after him.
 Multiple memorials were built in his home village, his death place, as well as in Vilnius, Marijampolė, Kaunas (near the war school and engineers' headquarters), and Varėna District.
 The middle school in Tirkšliai is named after him.
 A documentary dedicated to Vitkus called Nepaprasta auka was directed by Agnė Zalanskaitė in 2017.
+A second documentary entitled Bučiuoju, Juozas was made in 2023.
 Vitkus's son has created a series of memoirs about his father entitled Pulkininkas Kazimieraitis.